 Now, I can’t say that God or Will were speaking to me when I felt the feeling, “It’s gonna be okay.” or when I saw the rainbow on my face.
 But it was a lovely feeling regardless of how it entered my mind and heart.
 It made me feel hope that it really is going to be okay.
 Maybe not tomorrow or next week but it is going to be okay.
 Hope is what I am clinging to.
 The hope that he will always be on my heart but in a good way, not in a debilitating way.

-So the lesson that I am leaving you with is it is our worst nightmare to imagine losing our child.
+lt is our worst nightmare to imagine losing our child.
 It does hurt.
-But he will always be part of me and I will quote him and refer to him in conversation the same way I do about my other three children.
+But he will always be part of me and I will quote him and refer to him in conversation the same way I do when I refer to my other three children.
 I have hope.
 I know that my emotions will change daily, by the hour, by the minute.
 There will be times I am melancholy.
 There will be days that I laugh out loud remembering something he said.

 She writes about life, death, grief, and recovery.